b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/apothecary/wortcunning/inventory/p/pogostemon_amaranteoides_v1_14112025.md

 - Suggested first‑mention format: 短冠刺蕊草 (duǎn guān cì ruǐ cǎo).
 - If required, append IPA for phonetic precision and Wade‑Giles for historical citations.

+## Alternate Chinese Name: 马鹿菜 ##

+Term
+马鹿菜

+---

+Basic readings and phonetics
+- Hanyu Pinyin: mǎ lù cài
+- Tones (numbers): ma3 lu4 cai4
+- IPA (Standard Mandarin, Beijing): /ma³⁵ lu⁵¹ tsʰaɪ̯⁵¹/

+---

+Literal gloss
+- 马 mǎ — “horse”
+- 鹿 lù — “deer”
+- 菜 cài — “vegetable; herb; edible plant; greens; (collective) plant used as food or herb”
+Literal compositional meaning: “horse‑deer herb/vegetable.”
+In Chinese plant names this kind of compound often encodes appearance, use, or folklore (e.g., leaf shape like a horse/deer part, eaten by horses/deer, or named after a place/person with those characters).

+---

+Character‑by‑character details

+1. 马 (mǎ)
+   - Radical: 马 (horse radical, U+9A6C)
+   - Stroke count: 3 (simplified modern glyph)
+   - Core senses: horse; equine; used in compounds to indicate horse‑like shape or association with horses.
+   - Formation: pictophonetic historically pictorial of a horse; here purely semantic.

+2. 鹿 (lù)
+   - Radical: 鹿 (deer radical, U+9E7F)
+   - Stroke count: 11 (modern)
+   - Core senses: deer; often used in plant names to indicate spotted patterning, antler‑like lobes, or habitats where deer feed.
+   - Formation: pictograph/phonetic compound reflecting the animal.

+3. 菜 (cài)
+   - Radical: 艹 (grass/plant radical) + 采/菜 historical elements (U+83DC)
+   - Stroke count: 11 (modern)
+   - Core senses: vegetable; edible greens; also general term for plants/herbs in common speech and many botanical vernacular names.

+---

+Radical decomposition and formation notes
+- 马 and 鹿 are logographic pictorial roots; neither carries the plant radical 艹, so the compound is a lexical name rather than a literal phonetic‑semantic character for a plant.
+- 菜 contains 艹 (plant/grass) as its semantic radical, signaling the compound’s botanical/culinary domain.

+---

+Semantic possibilities and name formation patterns Chinese common names often follow patterns:
+- metaphoric resemblance: e.g., leaf shape resembles a horse’s ear or deer antler → “马鹿…”
+- animal association: plant eaten by or associated with animals (e.g., palatable to horses or deer)
+- compounded historical names: two animal characters may come from a dialectal or phonetic corruption of an older name or a place name (马鹿 might be a phonetic rendering of a local ethnic/place name)
+- medicinal/culinary note: 菜 signals edible or herbaceous use (often in food or folk materia medica).

+Thus 马鹿菜 could mean any of:
+- “herb with leaves/inflorescence resembling horse+deer feature,”
+- “herb eaten by horses and deer,”
+- “a dialectal/phonetic plant name preserved as 馬鹿菜,” or
+- “folk name in a region (e.g., southern dialect) for a plant used as vegetable/medicine.”

+---

+Script variants and regional forms
+- Simplified vs Traditional: 馬鹿菜 (traditional) → 马鹿菜 (simplified).
+Both forms are semantically identical.
+- Alternate pronunciations: in some southern dialects the characters may be read differently; recorded folk names sometimes differ between Mandarin transcription and local languages.

+---

+Probable botanical referents and caution
+- Without a specimen, locality, or context (culinary, pharmacopoeia entry, morphology), it is not possible to uniquely map 马鹿菜 to a single Linnaean taxon.
+Many vernacular names are polysemous regionally and may refer to different species.
+- Common‑name candidates: names of the form X鹿菜 occur for several families (Compositae, Lamiaceae, Rubiaceae, etc.) depending on region.
+Do not assert identity without primary sources.
+- Recommended verification sources: Flora of China, Chinese Virtual Herbarium (CVH), local provincial floras, Chinese Materia Medica (本草), and specimen label transcriptions from PE/KUN/IBSC herbaria.

+---

+How to verify historically and academically (step‑by‑step)
+1. Search Flora of China (online) for “马鹿菜” and for the pinyin string “mǎlùcài” in vernacular fields.
+2. Query the Chinese Virtual Herbarium (CVH) for specimen labels that include 马鹿菜; filter by locality if known.
+3. Search classical materia medica texts and modern pharmacopoeias (中药典, 本草纲目索引) for the string 马鹿菜 and for related synonyms.
+4. Use CNKI or Google Scholar with quotes: "马鹿菜" and also alternative forms "馬鹿菜" + botanical keywords (食用, 本草, 药用).
+5. If you have a scanned label or image, extract surrounding context (collector, locality, description) to disambiguate which species the folk name mapped to historically.

+---

+Recommended metadata entry for your archive
+- vernacularName.chinese: 马鹿菜
+- pinyin: mǎ lù cài
+- literalGloss: “horse‑deer herb/vegetable”
+- usageNote: "folk/vernacular name; may be culinary or medicinal.
+Verify against Flora of China, CVH, or local materia medica before asserting Linnaean identity."
+- verificationChecklist: [Flora of China: ], [CVH: ], [Provincial Flora: ], [Herbarium label: ]
+- suggestedDisplay: 馬鹿菜 (traditional) — 马鹿菜 (simplified) (duǎn guān cì ruǐ cǎo)  <-- replace pinyin with this name's pinyin when used

+---

+Example rapid hypothesis (use only as a lead to check)
+- If you find 马鹿菜 in a materia medica entry that lists usage and morphological notes (leaf shape, taste, habitat), compare those characters with your specimen.
+This will resolve identity far more reliably than lexical comparison alone.

+---

+If you want, I can now:
+- draft the exact search queries (in both Chinese and pinyin) you should paste into Flora of China, CVH, and CNKI; or
+- search for occurrences of 马鹿菜 in digitised Chinese texts and herbarium labels and report back candidate taxa and citations (I will list the exact sources to check).
+Which do you prefer?